Downloads:

 Wichita Falls District

-Fish populations in Wichita Reservoir were surveyed in 2020 using electrofishing and trap netting and in 2021 using gill nets.
-Historical data are presented with the 2020-2021 data for comparison.
+Fish populations in Wichita Reservoir were surveyed in 2024 by trap netting and in 2025 using gill nets.
+Historical data are presented with the 2024-2025 data for comparison.
 This report summarizes the results of the surveys and contains a management plan based on those findings.

 Reservoir Description

 Wichita Reservoir is a 1,224-acre municipal reservoir owned and operated by the City of Wichita Falls for flood control and recreation.
 The dam and most of the reservoir is in Wichita County and the southern portion is in Archer County.
 The reservoir was built in 1901, impounding Holliday Creek, a tributary to the Wichita River.
 Mean depth is 4.5 feet and maximum depth is 9.5 feet.
 Angler and boat access is adequate when reservoir elevation is near conservation pool.
 Habitat includes large stands of native emergent vegetation when full.
-Starting in 2004, the reservoir has suffered periodic golden alga caused fish kills.
-In 2012, a drought began that lasted until 2015 and nearly dried up the reservoir.
+Starting in 2004, the reservoir suffered periodic golden alga caused fish kills.
+Severe droughts occurred between 2012-2015, and 2022-2024.

 Management History